marmelab/react-admin/docs/Actions.md

 export default App;
 ```

-With this code, approving a review now displays the correct notification, and redirects to the comment list.
-And the side effects are [testable](https://redux-saga.github.io/redux-saga/docs/introduction/BeginnerTutorial.html#making-our-code-testable), too.
+With this code, a failed review approval now sends the the correct signal to Sentry.

+**Tip**:  The side effects are [testable](https://redux-saga.github.io/redux-saga/docs/introduction/BeginnerTutorial.html#making-our-code-testable), too.

 ## Bonus: Optimistic Rendering